reach-sh/reach-lang/docs-vue/src/workshop-hash-lock.md

 We expect that the third of these is the least controversial and the most obvious property, but the others are important too.
-The first property essentially guarantees that the errorneous version of the application we contemplated, where Alice directly sent her password over the network is disallowed.
+The first property essentially guarantees that the erroneous version of the application we contemplated, where Alice directly sent her password over the network, is disallowed.
 The second property encodes Bob's assumption of good will and integrity when he submits his value: an honest version of the Bob participant would not willingly send a password that wasn't the correct one.
 Furthermore, it is possible for any participant to check, without going through consensus, if they know what the password is.